 Conjure work is not an escape from personal effort or responsibility.
 It is a vehicle for refining your choices and realizing that your spiritual community is a great magical and spiritual resource.

-You should never forget that even though conjure is magical, it should focus you on reality and keeps you in touch with where your life is heading.
+You should never forget that even though conjure is magical, it should focus on reality and keep you in touch with where your life is heading.
 It's not just a pipe dream.
 You have to work for what you desire.
 If you're half-hearted, then you're not serious about it.

 Phew!
 I'm being too passionate.
 Always puts me in 'Nonstop Talking' mode.
 Anyhow, here's a classic song for all to listen to after reading this verbose write-up: